babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Tasks Cloud SDK for .NET.md

 - Fetch a project document in the desired format.
 - Delete project task with its related references & rebuild task tree.

-## New Features & Enhancements in Version 20.6
+## New Features & Enhancements in Version 20.8

-- Possibility to render comments when saving as image, HTML or PDF.
-- Option to use username and password to connect Project Online (Server) instead of `auth` token, incase you don't have it.
-- Ability to add assignments to your project file along with specifying its cost.
-- Quickly adding new tasks to project, when calculation mode is set to automatic.
+- Ability to specify the non-default path for Project Server's `PWA` URL.
-- Ability to add project in Microsoft Project Server.
+- Ability to modify `timephasedData` collection in assignments.
-- Added support of reading shared resource assignments.
-- Improved performance of `autorecalculation` for large sets of tasks.
-- Improved performance of `timephased` data calculation.

-For the detailed notes, please visit [Release Notes](https://docs.aspose.cloud/display/taskscloud/Release+Notes).
+For the detailed notes, please visit [Aspose.Tasks Cloud 20.8 Release Notes](https://docs.aspose.cloud/display/taskscloud/Aspose.Tasks+Cloud+20.8+Release+Notes).

 ## Read & Write MS Project Formats